Pareto priority index

-The Pareto priority index (PPI), so named because of its connection with the Pareto principle, which is in turn named after the economist Vilfredo Pareto, can be used to prioritize several (quality improvement) projects.
-It is especially used in the surroundings of six sigma projects.
-It has first been established by AT&T.
+The Pareto priority index (PPI) is an index used to prioritize several (quality improvement) projects.
+It is named for its connection with the Pareto principle named after the economist Vilfredo Pareto.
+It is especially used in the surroundings of Six Sigma projects.
+It was first established by AT&T.

 The PPI is calculated as follows:

 A high PPI suggests a high project priority.